luni64/TeensyStep/README.md

     motor_1.setMaxSpeed(64000);         // stp/s
     motor_1.setAcceleration(200000);    // stp/s^2

-    // you can also use the fluent interface of the class to set the properties motor_2
+    // you can also use a 'fluent interface' to set the properties motor_2
         .setMaxSpeed(30000)             // stp/s
         .setPullInSpeed(800)            // stp/s
         .setAcceleration(150000);       // stp/s^2
     motor_3
-        .setStepPulsePolarity(LOW)      //motor connected to an active low driver .setMaxSpeed(45000)             // stp/s
+        .setStepPulsePolarity(LOW)      //motor connected to an active low driver .setInvertedDir(true)
+        .setMaxSpeed(45000)             // stp/s
         .setAcceleration(200000);       // stp/s^2      .
 }
 ```
+The stepper class also keeps track of the current position and accepts the setting of a new target position.
+A new target position can be set absolutely or relative to the current position.

 **Controller Class**